 Whether it was the petite girl who spoke of her unexpected transition from a "girly girl" to an "outdoorsy" crew member or the shy, lanky young man who spoke of learning more than he expected about nature and himself, it's clear the Forest Preserve Experience gave Chicago teenagers a life-changing summer to remember.

-Clarmarie Keenan, who write this post, is the Forest Preserve Foundation Development Manager.
+Clarmarie Keenan, who wrote this post, is the Forest Preserve Foundation Development Manager.